 Because the high-speed train travels up to 350 km/hr, it can finish the 819 miles within 4.5 hours.

-While the traveling from Beijing to Shanghai by train takes longer than going by plane, it’s so much easier to get through train station security than airport security.
-Trust me!
+While the actual travel time from Beijing to Shanghai by train is longer than by plane, it’s so much easier to get through train station security than airport security.

 It’s also worth mentioning that most train stations in China are located in very convenient parts of the city, while airports are often an hour outside of town, adding additional travel time.